ibm-cloud-docs/Cloudant/getting-started.md

   ```
   {: codeblock}

-  *This example is the fifth sample document*:
+  Use the following sample text for document 5:

   ```json
   {
     "firstname": "Lois",